HellaElla/Room-sims-with-BRIRs/README.md

 # Convolving BRIRs

+Please look at jupyter notebook file for full code.

-This code aims to obtain IRs from recorded sine sweeps using a KU-100 binaural head microphone(s).
+Aims to obtain IRs from recorded sine sweeps using a KU-100 binaural head microphone(s).

 the inverse sweep is tackled like this: